While you may not have run into this term yourself, data enrichment should be a critical part of every company’s data management and hygiene plan.

 - Data enrichment tools for Salesforce

 But of course, the most important thing is the data they can collect.
 They had this to say about their data collection techniques:

 Our data is updated through automated machine learning, which views a variety of public information on over 28 million site domains every day.
 These sources include corporate websites, press releases, news articles, Security and Exchange Commission filings, job postings, and other online sources that provide information about industries, locations, revenue, and additional company attributes.
 Then, targeted keyword algorithms sharpen the searches while our system identifies and adds company technographic information.ZoomInfo

 Now, let’s see how they compare to our previous contenders.

-First, we checked our contacts we had previously.
+First, we checked the contacts we had previously.
 Strangely, only one of the contacts was found within ZoomInfo, despite 2/3 contacts working for the same companies at one time.

 For our solo contact, ZoomInfo was able to give us some basic contact info like a supplemental email address, residential address, and social links for Twitter, Facebook, and LinkedIn.
 They were also able to provide us company info for AdEspresso, however, it did not include company size, revenue, or industry.
 They were also behind on our contact’s current position and listed him still working for AdEspresso despite him changing companies twice after that.

 While the additional information was great, only 33% of our test was successful – even though our other two records have tons of publicly available information on the internet.
 In our eyes, this was a bit worrisome.

 As for pricing, once again the pricing is only available by speaking to a representative after submitting an inquiry.